Visitors view student-built robotics and engineering projects on tables during a busy indoor science festival exhibition.

 Students work collaboratively on:

-• CAD and digital design
+• CAD and digital design,

-• 3D printing and fabrication
+• 3D printing and fabrication,

-• Machining and assembly
+• Machining and assembly,

-• Data collection and performance analysis
+• Data collection and performance analysis, and

-• Iterative engineering design
+• Iterative engineering design.

 Students from Bainbridge, Thomas County Central, and Thomasville City showcased over 100 custom-engineered cars.
 The event served as a community celebration, bringing together local industry and community leaders, educators, and families to witness students’ technical achievements in action.

-Program Videos
+AMP Program Videos

 Program Structure